compassion fatigue, emotional depletion, and leadership stress with specialized psychoanalytic support." />

 Experience That Informs Practice

 My professional background includes HR and talent management at the Federal Reserve Bank of New York, working closely with senior leadership on engagement, performance systems, and strategy.
-This expertise informs my psychotherapy approach specifically tailored to HR and OD roles.
-HR professionals regularly process the emotions, conflicts, and anxieties of others.
+This expertise informs my psychotherapy approach specifically tailored to human resources roles.
+Human resources professionals regularly process the emotions, conflicts, and anxieties of others.
 Without structured support, compassion fatigue and burnout can accumulate.
 Common challenges include:

-Therapy provides a confidential space to process these pressures, develop coping strategies, and restore emotional balance.
-Through reflective practice, HR leaders strengthen self-awareness, manage fatigue, and regain clarity for effective decision-making.
+Therapy provides a confidential space for you to process these pressures, develop coping strategies, and restore your emotional balance.
+Through reflective practice, human resources leaders strengthen self-awareness, manage fatigue, and regain clarity for effective decision-making.

 Integrating Psychological Insight into Human Resources Leadership